 You are filled with a will to persevere that pushes your endurance to survive.
 You gain the following benefits:

-- Increase your Constitution score of your choice by 1, to a maximum of 20. - Whenever you fail a death saving throw, you gain advantage on death saving throws for the next 3 rounds.
+- Increase your Constitution score by 1, to a maximum of 20. - Whenever you fail a death saving throw, you gain advantage on death saving throws for the next 3 rounds.